Gorisek-Bros/docs/profile.md

 :::

 ::: tip
-The term "end point of profile" means the end point of use of given profile, not the end point of profile in general.
+The term "end point of profile" means the end point of use of given profile, not the end point of this profile in general.
 :::

 ### Arc